canalplus/rx-player/docs/docs/tutorials/quick_start.md

 id: quickStart-tutorials
 title: Quick Start
 sidebar_label: Quick Start
-slug: tutorials/
+slug: quick_start
 ---

 # Tutorial: Quick Start

-Because the RxPlayer exports a lot of functionnalities, you might want to quickly test basic use cases before you dive deep into the [whole API documentation](../api/index.md).
+Because the RxPlayer exports a lot of functionnalities, you might want to quickly test basic use cases before you dive deep into the [whole API documentation](../api/player_options.md).

 We will here learn how to simply load a video and to react to basic events.